SamStudio8/samstudio8.github.io.off/_posts/2015-05-01-aligned-annihilation.md

 My good friend and resident expert in all things C(++), [Dan](http://bytecove.co.uk/) located some manual pages that I should have read regarding [boost serialization exceptions](http://www.boost.org/doc/libs/1_37_0/libs/serialization/doc/exceptions.html).
-The `boost::archive_exception` object holds an `exception_code` that maps to an enum to tell you exactly what went wrong, very useful.
-Annoyingly the error isn't caught by `rapsearch` so my options are re-compiling `rapsearch` with my own attempt at error handling or re-enabling core dumps and inspecting the steaming remains with `gdb`.
+The `boost::archive_exception` object holds an `exception_code` that maps to an enum to tell you exactly what went wrong, which is awesomely thought out and very useful.
+Unfortunately for me, the error isn't caught by `rapsearch` which is why I have an upset `stderr`.
+My options are probably either to re-compile `rapsearch` with my own attempt at error handling, or re-enabling core dumps and inspecting the steaming remains with `gdb`.
 I'm opting for the latter because quite frankly, screw spending my weekend messing around [trying to diagnose and fix](https://github.com/samtools/samtools/pull/259) poorly documented C-based bioinformatics tools again.